whereisr0da/exe2jar/README.md

 This tool is a unpacker for Jar2Exe Windows executables

+Jar2exe is a wrapper cross platform for JAR files that allows the execution of JAR files through a windows, linux or mac executable while the JRE is installed.

+My unpacker recover the main JAR file from these executable

 http://www.jar2exe.com/features

-This was a little school project with the goal to make a Java program that use Object programming.
+NOTE : This was a little school project with the goal to make a Java program that use Object programming.

 ![](demo.gif)